extreme-datacloud/xdc-releases/source/releases/pulsar/index.rst

 Release Notes
 -------------

-The XDC-1/Pulsar release consists in X Products and guides:
+The XDC-1 (Pulsar) release consists in X Products and and a number of technical guides:

 -  X OS packages